 To travel to Bhutan via air, your only option is the Paro airport which is the sole international airport in Bhutan.
 There are two carriers i.e. Druk Air and Bhutan Airlines that are currently operating and the destinations include Bangkok, Delhi, Kolkata, Bagdogra, Bodh Gaya, Dhaka, Kathmandu, Guwahati, Singapore, and Mumbai.

 Popular Destinations to Visit

 The capital city of Thimpu with its traditional markets and cultural lifestyle is also a travel destination.
 Surrounded by monasteries and traditional houses painted with Buddhist art, Thimpu is also a tourist capital of the country.
-The Trongsa Dzong, dedicated to the history of the ancient Dzongs and the Royal Wangchuk family, decorated by ancient artifacts and statues is also a famous destination for travelers trying to understand the ancient Buddhist history of Bhutan.
+The Trongsa Dzong, dedicated to the history of the ancient Dzongs and the Royal Wangchuk family, decorated by ancient artefacts and statues is also a famous destination for travellers trying to understand the ancient Buddhist history of Bhutan.
 Likewise, Punakha and Gangtey Valley are also popular destinations to visit in Bhutan.

 For trekkers, the large area of protected forests and other natural wonders serve as the perfect spot for gathering new memories.
 The cool forests and hundreds of species of wild animals that it hides behind its tall trees provide a serene environment perfect for letting out some steam and enjoying nature away from the hustle of the city.